micans/pick/README.md

 >
 > I'm also looking at [polars](https://github.com/pola-rs/polars).
 Its ability to process streams,
 > syntax, speed, efficiency and Rust implementation all look great, as is its elevation of the dataframe
 > as a pivotal computable unit.
-I might investigate translating pick command lines to polars code.
+I need to investigate whether pick command lines can be expressed as polars code.

 In simple to middling cases pick can avoid both the need for a script (R, awk, Python, Ruby et cetera) and